Tags: Alternate Universe, Dark, Romance, Tragedy

 Luna held her head up defiantly.
 “Oh?
 Are you going to make me?”

 Trixie straightened herself up.
-An old feeling of pride filled her again and she couldn't help but smile.
+An old feeling of pride filled her again, and she couldn't help but smile.
 “No, Luna, because the Great and Powerful Trixie doesn't go around attacking ponies or trying to kill them!
 But she may just have to humiliate you.”

-Luna gazed furiously at Trixie, but the blue unicorn didn't shy away.
-She walked confidently up to Luna, looking her in the eyes.
+Luna gazed at Trixie with fury in her eyes, but the unicorn stood her ground and didn't shy away.
+Trixie walked confidently up to Luna, looking her in the eyes.
 “Why, I bet your sister would love to hear of this.
 Or are you going to shut me up?”

 Luna glared at her and almost hissed through her clenched teeth.
 “I'm sorry!”

 Luna stood up with a light stomp of her hoof.
-“You're pushing it " She sighed. "look, I just want to know where Twilight is.
+“You're pushing it!”
+She sighed again.
+“Look, I just want to know where Twilight is.
 She hasn't written in days, and I got worried.”